Is it a true emergency?

 If a dangerous problem has developed, managers can quickly involve law enforcement.
 By using these various technologies combined together, managers can better direct police and give them greater details about the situation, like what area of the facility the problem started at, and any context they have determined from reviewing video feeds.
 Further details can then be assessed by reviewing historical data using the DVR-like function of these tools.

-Live Earth is a platform that combines these systems, with their ability to store and review information, and presents it in real-time for advanced situational awareness.
+Live Earth is a data visualization software platform that combines these systems, with their ability to store and review information, and presents it in real-time for improved situational awareness.
 By using Live Earth’s interactive timeline, any activity before the alarm was triggered can be reviewed all in context.
 Users can monitor integrated indoor maps, alarms, access control systems, VMS, and any other security system and access all these separate components on a single screen.
 Managers would no longer need to rush down to their facility to respond a false alarm, or be fearful of walking into a threatening circumstance.
 This empowers managers to take control of the situation and gain better understanding of the problem.